uiuc-msynowiec/CS410-Project/README.md

 ## 7. If you'd like the program to reindex everything type "y" when prompted, else if you've run the program before, there should be an index saved and you can just press "n".

-## 8. Type "exit" to quit the program whenever and enjoy using the program!
+## 8. Type "exit" to quit the program whenever and enjoy using the LLM/RAG!